Nickanda/cs2620-final-project/journal.md

 [![simulation](images/crash_simulation.mp4)](images/crash_simulation.mp4)

-We see from the video that after we crash all of the processes assigned to a particular set of layers, our model is still able to continue training by reassigning all of the stages to another set of processes.
+We see from the video that after we crash all of the processes assigned to a particular set of layers, our model is still able to continue training by reassigning all of the stages to another set of processes while the model is being trained across multiple GPUs.

 ## April 24, 2025 - Thursday